dset0x/dset0x.github.io/src/pages/advice.md

 ## Better desk posture

-* If you can't afford a split or ergonomic keyboard, use one keyboard per hand so that you may keep your back and chest straight and shoulders naturally apart.
-Keep your keyboard(s) close to the edge of the desk.
-Use the mouse sparingly.

 * Imagine a string is pulling you upwards from your head.
 This should keep your chin relatively tucked in.